Biruntha/AWS/identity-userstore-aws/README.md

-# identity-userstore-cassandra
+# identity-userstore-aws

-This repository contains the modules related to cassandra userstore feature
+This repository contains the modules related to aws cloud directory userstore feature